What should you do if an employee is overpaid?

 Following this process will ensure that both you and the employee are treated fairly, and there are no surprises from either party, making it simple with limited issues.

-Can you reclaim an overpayment from an employee that has left the company?
+Can you reclaim a wage an overpayment from an employee that has left the company?

 As an employer, it is still your right to ask for repayment if a person has been overpaid, regardless of whether they are still employed by your company or not.